CentraCare Health: St. Benedict's Senior Community

 St. Benedict's Senior Community provides nursing services, including short stay and hospice care, as well as services for those with Alzheimer’s disease or other memory-loss conditions.
 Senior housing offerings include retirement, assisted living and income-based apartments.
 St. Benedict's has locations in both St. Cloud and Monticello, Minnesota, and care center services include therapeutic recreation, nutrition, rehabilitation services, respite, hospice and spiritual care, social services and a beauty/barber salon.

 CentraCare Foundation

 CentraCare Foundation engages the philanthropic community in partnership to improve health and health care.
 The Foundation accepts charitable contributions for all CentraCare entities.
 In fiscal year 2014-2015, CentraCare Foundation gave more than $5 million in health care grants throughout Central Minnesota.

 Carris Health

-A subsidiary of CentraCare, Carris Health formed in 2018.
-In June 2022, Carris Health renamed to CentraCare.
+A subsidiary of CentraCare, Carris Health was formed in 2018.
+In June 2022, Carris Health was renamed to CentraCare.

 Willmar's Rice Memorial Hospital

 In April 2021, CentraCare, which owns Willmar's Rice Memorial Hospital through its affiliate Carris Health, will bear the $32 million debt associated with the hospital from the city of Willmar.